 Due to the nature of accessibility, your forms must be planned and built with accessibility in mind.

 - Color alone shouldn't be used to highlight important information.
 Colors should have sufficient contrast.
 Some users can't see certain colors or distinguish colors that are too similar.

 - Image items should have alternate text set.
 This should be a description of the image for users who are unable to see images.

 - Animated images shouldn't flash or flicker.
 Flashing or flickering at between 2 and 55 cycles per second can trigger optically-induced seizures.

 - Use descriptive labels for all form items.
 Items with labels that are empty or not descriptive won't be accessible for users with screen reading software.

-Some form items aren't able to work in an accessible way.
-For example, a Signature item requires form users to visually draw their signature and there's not a way to replicate this in a non-visual way.
+Some form items aren't able to work in a fully accessible way.
+For example, a Signature item requires form users to visually draw their signature and there's not a way to draw in a non-visual way.

-These items aren't fully accessible, don't use them if you require full accessibility:
+These item types aren't fully accessible, don't use them if you require full accessibility:

 - Star Matrix